 - What is the connection between higher startup valuations and more founder-friendly contracts, and the returns earned by the private equity asset class (Harris et al. 2020)?
 More generally, how will the growth of private markets affect investor returns? - How do the changes in the late-stage financing market impact the traditional VC investing model? - Has the increased availability of private capital changed the characteristics of individuals becoming entrepreneurs? - What are the real consequences of the decline in U.S. listings and the growth of the private equity market?
-Several papers have analyzed the differences between how public and private firms invest and innovate (e.g., Asker et al. 2015, Bernstein 2015), but identification and external validity are challenging in this literature. - How (if at all) should regulators respond to the decline in U.S. listings?
-Several policymakers have voiced concerns about this decline, pointing in particular to the greater oversight and transparency under which public firms operate (e.g., Obama 2012). - How do the patterns and trade-offs discussed here for the U.S. apply in other countries? - How can other countries foster a thriving entrepreneurial finance market, particularly for late-stage startups?
+Several papers have analyzed the differences between how public and private firms invest and innovate (e.g., Asker et al. 2015, Bernstein 2015), but identification and external validity are challenging in this literature. - How (if at all) should regulators respond to the continued growth in the private capital markets?
+Several policymakers and regulators have voiced concerns about this growth, pointing in particular to the greater oversight and transparency under which public firms operate (e.g., Obama 2012, Kiernan 2022).

+- How do the patterns and trade-offs discussed here for the U.S. apply in other countries? - How can other countries foster a thriving entrepreneurial finance market, particularly for late-stage startups?
 To illustrate, a recent European Commission (2018) report notes that in the EU, "later-stage financing in particular remains restricted" (p.
 228).